reverendbedford/neml2/doc/content/physics/solid_mechanics.md

 ### Consistent plasticity

-Consistent plasticity refers to the family of (macroscale) plasticity models that solves the plastic loading/unloading conditions (or the KKT conditions) exactly (up to machine precision).
+Consistent plasticity refers to the family of (macroscale) plasticity models that solve the plastic loading/unloading conditions (or the KKT conditions) exactly (up to machine precision).

 > Consistent plasticity models are sometimes considered rate-independent.
 But that is a misnomer as rate sensitivity can be baked into the yield function definition in terms of the rates of the internal variables.